 Murasaki Shikibu studied Chinese script with her brother. she was so fast in her study.
-Her father was semi-official and became a governor at the age of 996 AD.
+Her father was semi-official and became a governor in 996 AD.
 Her mother was also a descendant of the Fujiwara family.
 It is assumed that her mother died during childbirth.
-She studied Chinese literature with her brother, and her education history was totally unorthodox.
+She studied Chinese literature with her brother, and her education history was unorthodox.

 Murasaki Shikibu – Career

-When Emperor Ichijo died in 1011, Murasaki returned into her household from court life.
+When Emperor Ichijo died in 1011, Murasaki returned to her household from court life.
 Murasaki Shikibu’s brother Nobunori also died in 1011.
 Murasaki Shikibu probably died in 1014.
-Her later life was totally unorthodox.
+Her later life was unorthodox.
 Her age was 41 years.
-1014 is adopted as the date of Murasaki Shikibu’s death, and 973 was her birth date.
+1014 is adopted as Murasaki Shikibu’s death, and 973 was her birth date.

 Okay, riders, it is Murasaki Shikibu’s synopsis biography who was one of the most favorite authors of Japan, and her novel The Tale of Genji is the first novel of the world.
 Murasaki Shikibu contributed a significant role in Japanese literature.
 After analyzing her biography, I came into the last part of the thesis.